TEN-framework/portal/content/docs/ten_framework/metadata_system/metadata_system.md

 ### Accessing App Properties from an Extension

-> ⚠️ **Note:** The behavior described in this section has not yet been implemented and is part of the future roadmap.
+> ⚠️ **Note**: The behavior described in this section has not yet been implemented and is part of the future roadmap.

 The TEN framework provides a powerful property access mechanism that allows extensions to read and modify app properties.
 Through the get/set property API, you can access all properties, including app properties.
 When the API parameter begins with the `app:` prefix, the system identifies this as a request to operate on app properties.